 I knew, from the other parts of those books, that I had all the unglamorous symptoms the other girls had, and indulged in the same warped behaviours (who'd have thought all we anorexics would want masses of salt on absolutely everything?), but I kept on thinking that with me it was something more special, or at least something redeemed by the things it let me be: thin (so my difference from everyone else was unmissable), hard-working (nothing and no one else in my life to keep me from reading and writing), safe, untouchable.

 And now I've become one of those girls back from the dead, and I marvel at how I even survived all those years of starvation, yet alone persuaded myself I was happier that way.
-I want to trace that weirdly rapid journey (embarked on less than a year ago) from not being able to imagine doing all this to not being able to imagine doing all that any more.
-I want to write so that others might be able to understand better how the anorexics they know are trapped in what they do.
-I want to write this so that other anorexics might have a glimpse into the way things can change.
+I want to trace that weirdly rapid journey (embarked on less than a year ago) from not being able to imagine doing all this to being unable to imagine doing any of that any more.
+I want to write so that others might be able to understand better how someone with anorexia gets trapped in it.
+I want to write this so that if you have anorexia now, you might have a glimpse into the way things can change.

 In this blog I'll chart the progress of the illness and the progress of the recovery from it.
-It's a fascinating thing, anorexia, from all sorts of points of view: the personal, the social, the medical, the philosophical.
+It's an interesting thing, anorexia, from all sorts of points of view: the personal, the social, the medical, the philosophical.
 It seems to be becoming more and more prevalent, yet it's so little understood.
 Maybe this blog will help clear the haze a little.

 But I have to stop for now; it's time for lunch.